act-rules/act-rules.github.io/_drafts/SC2-1-2-no-keyboard-trap-non-standard-navigation.md

 - SC2-1-2-no-keyboard-trap-non-standard-navigation (current)

 description: |
-  This rule checks if the user is advised on a method for non-standard keyboard navigation to navigate through focusable content on a web page without becoming trapped in any element.
+  This rule checks if it is possible to use non-standard keyboard navigation to navigate through content where focus is trapped when using standard ways of keyboard navigation.

 success_criterion:
 - 2.1.2 # No Keyboard Trap